SharePoint/sp-dev-docs/docs/general-development/sharepoint-server-application-lifecycle-management.md

 ## Application patching and upgrades
 <a name="AppPatching"> </a>

 Microsoft has specific guidance on how application developers can upgrade applications.
-The SharePoint Server 2013 platform supports the notification of new application versions to users.
+The SharePoint platform supports the notification of new application versions to users.